 A Big Job with a Big Keel

 Getting a keel off of a Swan 100 for servicing is not something you do every day.
 Modern fin keels are not built into hulls; they are bolted on.
 So, the removal process starts by accessing these bolts.
-And that means Buchanan’s crew must spend about two weeks pulling out the engine, generator, battery banks, and most of the cabin sole in the main salon to access the twenty two, 52-millimeter diameter keel-attachment bolts.
+And that means the Lyman-Morse crew must spend about two weeks pulling out the engine, generator, battery banks, and most of the cabin sole in the main salon to access the twenty two, 52-millimeter diameter keel-attachment bolts.

 These roughly 2-inch, threaded fittings extend about 6 inches out of the top of the keel, right where it attaches to the boat’s hull.
 These half foot-long keel bolts are engineered to just pass through the bottom of the hull and be long enough so the massive 4-inch wide nuts, about the diameter of a compact disk and as thick as a fired brick, can thread on from inside the boat.

-But in order to access those vertical keel bolts safely, Buchanan’s crew must first engineer and then fabricate a metal cradle that will support the keel fin and ballast bulb to keep it oriented exactly vertically when the hull is lifted away.
+But in order to access those vertical keel bolts safely, our crew must first engineer and then fabricate a metal cradle that will support the keel fin and ballast bulb to keep it oriented exactly vertically when the hull is lifted away.

 Rock the Boat